 Wednesday 7 June 12.30 - 13.30, Cinema 1

 Anna Scavuzzo, Vice Mayor of Milan and Lead for Food Policy Milano

 Rodrigo García González, Co-founder and Co-CEO, Notpla

-The amount of waste produced by urban communities continues to rapidly increase.
-The world we have built is not like this; we throw everything away, and this is harming our planet.
+Volumes of waste in urban communities continue to rapidly increase.
+The world we have built is not like this; we throw away valuable resources, and this is harming our planet and people.
 But we have the power to build something better.
-In this session we will explore the work that public and private organisations are developing towards reducing waste in our cities, inspiring a new generation of people, companies, and industries to reuse, repurpose, and recycle.
-A session aiming to inspire cities to build a future without waste where people can live safe, healthy and happy lives.
+In this session we will explore how public and private organisations are pioneering systemic circular economy solutions in our cities, inspiring a new generation of people, companies, and industries to rethink, reuse and regenerate.
+A session aiming to inspire cities and businesses to build a future without waste and create more thriving, resilient and inclusive places to live.